Skip to main content

 wait in the API docs

-Handling the Incoming Request
+Simple Incoming Request Handling

 • method - A symbol for the HTTP verb for the incoming request (:get, :post, etc.)